cuustard/uni/SCC.141.md

   - Specify maximum reasonable liability
   - Get liability insurance
 - For me:
-  - Ensure I follow my emploter's standards and guidelines
+  - Ensure I follow my employer's standards and guidelines
-  - Ensure thorough and regorous testing
+  - Ensure thorough and rigorous testing

 #### Product Liability

-**Consumer Protection Act 1987** (CPA) imposese a liability on the producer of a defective product.
+**Consumer Protection Act 1987** (CPA) imposes a liability on the producer of a defective product.
 CPA applies to computer hardware.
-For examlpe, if a customer buys a disk containing software, the disk is deemed to be a 'product' and is protected.
+For example, if a customer buys a disk containing software, the disk is deemed to be a 'product' and is protected.
 CPA however does not apply to computer software.

 #### Contractual Liability

-**Suply of Goods and Services Act 1982** (SGSA)
+**Supply of Goods and Services Act 1982** (SGSA)

-Contract for the suply of services, where a supplier writes software for a client.
+Contract for the supply of services, where a supplier writes software for a client.
 It does not apply to software sold without some form of contract (licence agreement).

 It also binds the software supplier to provide a service with reasonable care.
 If the supplier fails, they could be liable for damages.
-The user is bound to the terms of licence.
+The user is bound to the terms of the licence.

 #### Negligence (Personal Liability)